-9.5.
-Responsive and Timeous Communication
+9.5 Responsive and Timeous Communication

-- 9.5.1.
-Departments must be vigilant on emerging matters that require timeous responses.
-Our inability to respond timeously to stories tends to overshadow our proactive communication programme. - 9.5.2.
-The one message with many messengers communication principle holds enormous potential to timeously increase government's voice on important issues.
-It includes identifying ambassadors, thirdparty endorsers and community activists to advance government messaging. - 9.5.3.
-Regular and consistent communication ensures predictability even in times of crisis and disasters.
+- 9.5.1 Departments must be vigilant on emerging matters that require timeous responses.
+Our inability to respond timeously to stories tends to overshadow our proactive communication programme. - 9.5.2 The one message with many messengers, communication principle holds enormous potential to timeously increase government's voice on important

+- issues.
+It includes identifying ambassadors, third party endorsers and community activists to advance government messaging. - 9.5.3 Regular and consistent communication ensures predictability even in times of crisis and disasters.
 The communication of plans and milestones towards bigger project deadlines keep citizens abreast of important developments.

-9.6.
-Strengthening Communication Longevity
+9.6 Strengthening Communication Longevity

-9.6.1.
-Communication longevity can also be secured using a multitude of platforms to ensure that our messages and communication resonate across a broader spectrum of the South African population.
+9.6.1 Communication longevity can also be secured using a multitude of platforms to ensure that our messages and communication resonates across a broader spectrum of the South African population.

-9.7.
-Taking South Africans into Confidence
+9.7 Taking South Africans into Confidence

-9.7.1.
-Taking the public and stakeholders into confidence inculcates a level of public trust and appreciation when things go right and understanding when things go wrong.
+9.7.1 Taking the public and stakeholders in confidence, inculcates a level of public trust and appreciation when things go right and understanding when things go wrong.
 There needs to be a level of frankness that accompanies all communication.
 The public should be made aware of challenges to prevent them from assuming the worst; or that nothing is being done to improve their lives.
-Communication must set out government's plans to deal and remedy any challenges or failures.
+In areas where there are challenges or failures, communication must set out government's plans to deal and remedy these challenges.

-9.8.
-Promote Informed Communication
+9.8 Promote Informed Communication

-9.8.1.
-Government communication should avoid propaganda and rhetoric style communication.
-Communication should rather target information gaps and address what citizens want to know about government, its programmes and available services.
+9.8.1 Government communication should avoid propaganda and rhetoric style communication.
+Communications should rather target information gaps and address what citizens want to know about government, its programmes and available services.
 Communication efforts must therefore be informed by empirical research rather than an approach based on what we think citizens want to know.

-10. DEPARTMENTAL AND PROVINCIAL COMMUNICATION
+10 DEPARTMENTAL AND PROVINCIAL COMMUNICATION

-- 10.1.
-The framework paves the way for all departments, provinces and clusters to develop their own communication plans and programmes informed by the NCSF and apex priorities. - 10.2.
-Each department, province and cluster will develop its communication plan and programme informed by the NCSF and apex priorities for the medium-term period, but also annually following the SoNA.
+- 10.1 The framework paves the way for all departments, provinces and clusters to develop their own communication plans and programmes informed by the NCSF and apex priorities. - 10.2 Each department, province and cluster will develop its communication plan and programme informed by the NCSF and apex priorities for the medium-term period, but also on an annual basis following the State of the Nation Address.

-11. MEDIA PROGRAMME
+11 MEDIA PROGRAMME